About the film

 From the writer/director:

-I recently worked with a therapist who specializes in Exposure Therapy.
-During one difficult appointment, I said NO to every one of the social challenges she laid out for me.
-Clearly frustrated, she looked me in the eyes and asked, “Robyn, what’s the worst thing that could happen if you said yes?”
-In response, I sat down at my desk that night and wrote THIS IS BOOK CLUB.
+During one difficult appointment, after I said NO to every social challenge the therapist laid out for me, she asked, “Robyn, what’s the worst thing that could happen if you chose yes instead of no?”
+In response, I sat down at my desk that night and wrote This Is Book Club.

 -Robyn Okrant